Coromantee: 1741 New York Conspiracy

 In 1741, a supposed plot of arson in the Province of New York was allegedly conducted by three enslaved men, Cuffee, Prince, and Caesar.
-These three men were alleged to have burned several buildings including the home of Lieutenant Governor George Clarke.
-The leaders Cuffee and Quack (Kwaku), were tried for arson, found guilty, and burned at the stake.
-In total they burnt 13 black men at the stake, and hung 17 along with four whites.
-Among those arrested when the plot was discovered were at least 12 men and women of Akan origin.
-70 people were deported from New York.
-There is considerable historical debate as to how these fires were actually started.
+These three men were alleged to have burned several buildings, including the home of Lieutenant Governor George Clarke.
+The leaders, Cuffee and Quack (Kwaku), were tried for arson, found guilty, and burned at the stake.
+In total, they burnt 13 black men at the stake and hung 17, along with four whites.
+Among those arrested when the plot was discovered were 12 men and women of Akan origin.
+Seventy people were deported from New York.
+There is considerable historical debate as to how these fires were started.

 1760 Tacky’s War

 In 1760, another conspiracy known as Tacky's War was hatched.
 Long claims that almost all enslaved Coromantin on the island were involved without any suspicion from the whites.
 They planned to overthrow British rule and establish an African kingdom in Jamaica.
 Tacky and his forces were able to take over several plantations and kill the white plantation owners.
 However, they were ultimately betrayed by an enslaved man named Yankee, whom Long describes as wanting to defend his master's house and "assist the white men".
-Yankee ran to the neighbouring estate and with the help of another enslaved man alerted the rest of the plantation owners.
+Yankee ran to the neighbouring estate and, with the help of another enslaved man, alerted the rest of the plantation owners.
 The British enlisted the help of Jamaican Maroons, who were themselves descendants of the Akan ethnic group, to defeat the Coromantins.
 Long describes a British man and a Mulatto man as each having killed three Coromantins.

 Eventually, Tacky was killed by a sharpshooter named Davy the Maroon, who was a Maroon officer in Scott's Hall.

 1763 Berbice Slave Uprising

 In 1763, a slave rebellion in Berbice, in present-day Guyana, was led by a Coromantin man named Cuffy or Kofi and his deputy Akra or Akara.
 The slave rebellion lasted from February 1763 into 1764.
-Cuffy, like Tacky, was born in West Africa before beomg trafficked and enslaved.
+Cuffy, like Tacky, was born in West Africa before being trafficked and enslaved.
 He led a revolt of more than 2,500 against the colony's regime.
 After acquiring firearms, the rebels attacked plantations.
 They gained an advantage after taking the house of Peerboom.
 They told the whites inside that they could leave, but the rebels killed many as they did and took several prisoners, including the wife of a plantation owner, whom Cuffy kept as his wife.

-After several months, dispute between Cuffy and Akra led to a war between the two.
-On 2 April 1763 Cuffy wrote to Governor van Hoogenheim saying that he did not want a war against the whites and proposed a partition of Berbice with the whites occupying the coastal areas and the blacks the interior.
-Akara's faction won and Cuffy killed himself.
+After several months, a dispute between Cuffy and Akra led to a war.
+On 2 April 1763, Cuffy wrote to Governor van Hoogenheim saying that he did not want a war against the whites and proposed a partition of Berbice with the whites occupying the coastal areas and the blacks the interior.
+Akara's faction won, and Cuffy killed himself.
 The anniversary of Cuffy's slave rebellion, 23 February, is Republic Day in Guyana, and Cuffy is a national hero commemorated in a large monument in the capital, Georgetown.